Healthcare in Latvia: Comprehensive Guide for Expats and Visitors in 2026

 Health Insurance in Latvia

-Health insurance is essential for non-citizens and recommended even for residents relying on public healthcare.
+For those living in Latvia, health insurance is essential for non-citizens and recommended even for residents relying on public healthcare.
 There are two primary options:

 • Public Insurance: Funded through taxes, it covers basic services but may involve co-payments.